How Log-Barrier Helps Exploration in Policy Optimization: Algorithmic Details

 \subsection{Stochastic Gradient Bandit with Entropy Regularization}

 In this section we present the \texttt{SGB} algorithm with entropy regularization~\cite{mei2022global, agarwal2021theory}.
-The algorithm augments the instantaneous reward $R_t(a_t)$ with the entropy regularization term $-\tau \log \pi_{\bt_t}(a_t)$, where $\tau$ is an hyper-parameter, which acts as an intrinsic exploration bonus.
+The algorithm augments the instantaneous reward $R_t(a_t)$ with the (empirical) entropy regularization term $-\tau \log \pi_{\bt_t}(a_t)$, where $\tau$ is a hyper-parameter, which acts as an intrinsic exploration bonus.
 Algorithm~\ref{alg:gradient_bandit_ent} shows the pseudocode for \texttt{SGB} with entropy regularization.